 In a steady state dynamics analysis, triggered by the STEADY STATE DYNAMICS key word, the response of the structure to dynamic harmonic loading is assumed to be a linear combination of the lowest eigenmodes.
 This is very similar to the modal dynamics procedure, except that the load is harmonic in nature and that only the steady state response is of interest.
 The eigenmodes are recovered from a file "problem.eig", where "problem" stands for the name of the structure.
-These eigenmodes must have been determined in a previous step (STORAGE=YES on the FREQUENCY card or on the HEAT TRANS-FER, FREQUENCY card), either in the same input deck, or in an input deck run previously.
-The dynamic harmonic loading is defined by its amplitude using the usual keyword cards such as CLOAD and a frequency interval specified undemeath the STEADY STATE DYNAMICS card.
+These eigenmodes must have been determined in a previous step (STORAGE=YES on the FREQUENCY card or on the HEAT TRANS-FER,FREQUENCY card), either in the same input deck, or in an input deck run previously.
+The dynamic harmonic loading is defined by its amplitude using the usual keyword cards such as CLOAD and a frequency interval specified underneath the STEADY STATE DYNAMICS card.
 The load amplitudes can be modified by means of a AMPLITUDE key word, which is interpreted as load factor versus frequency (instead of versus time).
-The displacement boundary conditions in a modal dynamic analysis should match zero boundary conditions in the same nodes and same directions in the step used for the determination of the eigenmodes.
-Temperature loading or residual stresses are not allowed.
-If such loading arises, the direct integration dynamics procedure should be used.